rollingcoconut/mobile-sec-cookie-mccount.github.io/README.md

   * Restarting your machine might also help as that will kill any daemon processes
   * https://stackoverflow.com/questions/73083632/how-to-fix-waiting-for-target-device-to-come-online

-* `cookiemccount{1..10}-debug.apk` and `cookiemccount-debug.apk` are used interchangably in the gifs
+* `cookiemccount{1..10}-vK.apk` and `cookiemccount-vK.apk` are used interchangably in the gifs

-This developer seems a little wonky :(
-Those `Note to self` comments seem really problematic...
+* The static code files `MainActivity.java` and `MainActivity.smali` will likely not match the binary as the _.apk_ evolves; they are more than sufficient for learning about smali code however